Methane leak: Mitigation of ultra-emitters

-Leakage from Abandoned Oil and Gas Wells
+Leakage from abandoned oil and gas wells

 The geographic area of Lubbock has been a site of ongoing emissions research to assess the extent and environmental implications of methane leakage from abandoned wells.
 Lubbock is located within the Permian Basin in West Texas, United States, and includes an estimate of 1781 drilling wells.
 Aeromagnetic surveys are used to detect active and abandoned wells and are able to detect those with no visible aboveground markers.
 Regular monitoring and repair initiatives targeting emissions from storage tanks can be particularly impactful in mitigating vented emissions.
 Even with efforts to accurately measure the greenhouse gas emissions associated with the abandoned wells, emissions data is still relatively uncertain due to gas characterization and source concerns.

-Methane Detection Sensors
+Methane detection sensors

 Usage of methane gas detection sensors vary based on region, environmental conditions, and purpose of measurements.
 Types of sensors include optical sensors, calorimetric sensors, pyroelectric sensors, semiconducting oxide sensors, and electrochemical sensors.

-Optical Sensors
+Optical sensors

 Optical sensors detect changes in light waves that interact with the receptor.
 They are optimal in regions where there could be electromagnetic interference and at high altitudes where oxygen content is low.
 They are also non-destructive and result in little to no environmental harm.
 However, they have high costs in large settings and low selectivity.

-Calorimetric Sensors
+Calorimetric sensors

 Calorimetric sensors measure the heat produced from a reaction and compare the value to reactant concentration.
 These sensors are low cost and have a simple design.
 They are able to operate in harsh conditions but are susceptible to cracking and accelerated degradation.
 They also require high power consumption to operate and have low detection accuracy.

-Pyroelectric Sensors
+Pyroelectric sensors

 Pyroelectric sensors convert thermal energy into electrical energy based on pyroelectricity.
 They have good sensitivity and responsivity, can operate without oxygen, and have a wide measuring range.
 Among the limitations of pyroelectric sensors are cost and difficulty in manufacturing, but the most detrimental is the immobility of the sensor once positioned.

-Semiconducting Metal Oxide Sensors
+Semiconducting metal oxide sensors

 Semiconducting metal oxide sensors measure methane by detecting the absorption of gas on the surface of a metal oxide, which changes its conductivity.
 These instruments are low cost, lightweight, and have a long lifespan.
 They may not be used as widely due to their poor selectivity, sensitivity to changes in temperature and humidity, and significant additive dependence.

-Electrochemical Sensors
+Electrochemical sensors

 Electrochemical sensors oxidize or reduce the gas detected at an electrode and measure the current to find methane gas concentration.
 These instruments are low cost, non-hazardous, and have low volatility.
 They also have good selectivity specifically for methane gas and can detect small leaks.
 They may have slow response time or be susceptible to degradation or loss of electrodes, however these sensors have returned promising results in the accuracy of small methane leak detection.